HankChow/OTT-Check/README.md

 To check whether the current IP is available for OTT platforms.

 This is a Python version based on [lmc999/RegionRestrictionCheck](https://github.com/lmc999/RegionRestrictionCheck).
-Trying my best to compatible with both Python 2 and Python 3.
+Trying to be compatible with both Python 2 and Python 3.

 ## currently availble for